-EASAC's strategy 2017 to 2021 is framed around five core objectives:
+EASAC's strategy to 2023 is framed around five core objectives:

-- 1. To influence EU policy development and implementation, and also national policy within EU Member States (MS); - 2.
-To inform EU contributions to global policy-making; - 3.
-To provide an independent platform for debate and for convening scientists, policy-makers and publics; - 4.
-To build the science policy capacity of EU academies and scientists, and mobilise the European science community to engage on regional policy agendas; - 5.
+- 1. To influence EU policy development and implementation, and national policy within EU Member States (MS) and those of other EASAC members. - 2.
+To inform EU contributions to global policy-making. - 3.
+To provide an independent platform for debate and for convening scientists, policymakers and publics.

+- 4. To build the science policy capacity of EU academies and scientists, and mobilise the European science community to engage on regional policy agendas. - 5.
 To build a progressive and more resilient national science academies' network.

-Influencing EU policy development and implementation, and MS national policy
+Influencing EU policy development and implementation, and national policies